-- 1. Preheat the oven to 350°F (176° C).
-Butter a 9-inch square baking dish and line it with parchment paper, allowing the paper to extend beyond the edge of the pan.
+- Preheat the oven to 350°F (176° C).
+Butter a 9-inch (23-cm) square baking dish and line it with parchment paper, allowing the paper to extend beyond the edge of the pan.

-- 2. Melt the butter in a large saucepan over low heat.
+- In a large saucepan over low heat, melt the butter.
 Add the sugar and cinnamon and stir until the mixture is really quite smooth, 6 to 10 minutes.
 Remove the pan from the heat and set aside for 5 minutes or so, until the mixture is cool to the touch.

-- 3. Using a wooden spoon, beat the eggs into the cooled butter mixture until thoroughly combined.
-Dump the flour on top of the buttery goo mixture, sprinkle with the baking powder, and stir just the dry ingredients on to of the buttery goo together.
+- Using a wooden spoon, beat the eggs into the cooled butter mixture until thoroughly combined.
+Dump the flour on top of the buttery goo mixture, sprinkle with the baking powder, and stir together just the dry ingredients on top of the buttery goo.
 (This evenly disperses the baking powder throughout the flour without messing up another bowl.)
 Then gently stir the dry ingredients into the buttery goo.
 Stir in the pecans, mixing just until combined.
 Scrape the batter into the prepared pan and spread evenly.

 - Bake the blondies until golden brown and a tester inserted in the center comes out clean, 35 to 40 minutes.
 (You may wish to start checking them at 25 minutes, especially if using one of those brownie pan contraptions mentioned in the LC Note above.)